Patreon does not support or promote adult content on it’s platform. Legitimate alternatives are still available for online sex workers.

 By the fall of 2017 erotic filmmakers using this subscription crowdfunding service found themselves being banned from using Patreon.

-Cammodels who were using Patreon for selling subscriptions instead of options like MFCShare, MVCrush or Nexocams from C4S slowly started to fade from view on this popular crowdfunding site.
-Creators were no longer appearing within online search once their pages were flagged as Adult Content.
+Cammodels who were using Patreon for selling subscriptions instead of options like MFCShare, FanCentro or loyalfans slowly started to fade from view on this popular crowdfunding site.
+Creators were no longer appearing within online searches once their pages were flagged as Adult Content.

 “When you are flagged as adult content your page is removed from our search,” the updated guidelines said.
 “We also require that all public content on your page be appropriate for all audiences.” –Patreon Oct.
 17, 2017